 I’m not a fan of fancy hotels.
 My traveling style can be summed up as sensibly budget – meaning, I don’t mind splurging on certain things like experiences or food, but hotels rarely fall into my can-splurge category.

-So it shouldn’t come as a surprise that I have never done any staycation in Singapore – where hotels are notoriously expensive.
-While many Singapore residents seem to enjoy this activity even before the pandemic, I was never sold on the idea of paying S$400-700 a night just to stay in one of the fancy hotels in the city, when I can jet-set to Bali or Phuket instead for the same budget.
+So it shouldn’t come as a surprise that I have never done any staycation in Singapore, where hotels are notoriously expensive.
+While many Singapore residents seem to enjoy this activity even before the pandemic, I was never sold on the idea of paying S$400-700 a night just to stay in one of the fancy hotels in the city.
+Why would I do that, when I can jet-set to Bali or Phuket for the same budget?